 The body is a complicated thing.
 Through my education and from my years working in healthcare, I’ve learned that no one thing in the body works in isolation from anything else.
 Unhealthy diets, genetics, and other risk factors all play a role in the outcome of what may lie ahead.
 Too much of one thing and too little of another will have an effect on your health.

 Hypertension, Dyslipidemia, Dysrhythmias, Myocardial Infarctions… Athletes are not immune to any of these conditions.
 I truly believe that exercise is medicine.
-If I had to choose only one thing that would have a huge impact on everything in our lives, I would say it’s exercise.
+And the impact of both exercise and nutrition is huge on our health.
 But while it’s great that we workout and prepare for our races, we also have to consider our entire lifestyle.
 We need to train smart so that exercise doesn’t negatively impact our health.
 We need to eat healthy and not rely on so much processed and unhealthy food.
 We need to take care of our emotional health and not let stress take over.

 While there are certain factors that are out of our control, such as genetics, there are many factors that you do have control over.
 Here are some ways to stay healthy and protect your heart: